projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

     """
 ```
 For this method, we start by copying the existing **count_dict** parameter in a new placeholder
-local variable **top_five** which is intended to be returned after the data is prossesed.
+local variable **top_five** which is intended to be returned after the data is processed.

-* we iterate through the categories within **count_dict** and store the dictionaryb of features
+* we iterate through the categories within **count_dict** and store the dictionary of features
-on a new variable **category_data**, then with help of the **sorted** funciton we pass the
+on a new variable **category_data**, then with help of the **sorted** function we pass the
 variable with a lambda function that turns the sorting key from being the standard key to be the
-value, returning a list of tuples containing the dictionary key, and values in orderm, whithin the
+value, returning a list of tuples containing the dictionary key, and values in order, within the
 same line we iterate though the list and with the help of a `for ... in ...` loop we create a
-variable called tiple_field. from there, we extract **name** and **value** from the **tuple_field**
+variable called tuple_field. from there, we extract **name** and **value** from the **tuple_field**
-and add that new field to the data from within the category the outerloop is in.
+and add that new field to the data from within the category the outer loop is in.
 Finally, once the
 outer loop which iterates through every category within the **count_dict** is done, the method simply
 returns the local variable **top_five**